Saturday Supercade: Donkey Kong

-Donkey Kong (voiced by Soupy Sales) has escaped from the circus and is on the loose, with Mario (voiced by Peter Cullen) and Pauline (voiced by Judy Strangis) are chasing the ape.
+Donkey Kong (voiced by Soupy Sales) has escaped from the circus and is on the loose, with Mario (voiced by Peter Cullen) and Pauline (voiced by Judy Strangis) chasing the ape.
 Similar to the original game, Donkey Kong will frequently grab Pauline and Mario has to save her.
 Plots typically center around the trio encountering crime with the villains conning the slow-witted Donkey Kong into doing their work and Mario and Pauline exposing the truth.
 After Mario and Pauline reveal the truth to Donkey Kong, the three of them team up to stop the antagonists' plans followed by Donkey Kong evading Mario and Pauline again.